Proving you have pre-settled or settled status

 After you’ve applied to the EU Settlement Scheme, the Home Office will email you a letter to tell you what status they’ve given you.
 This is known as your decision letter.
 It is not proof of your status.

 Proving your status

 You can prove you have pre-settled or settled status by giving people a code to view your online status page.
-You'll get the link to your status page in your decision letter.

 You don’t need to carry identity with you to prove your status.

 Find out about your rights with settled and pre-settled status.